malrase/malrase.github.io/source/_posts/2014-06-26-the-anniversary-question.markdown

 (Hampton once snarkily asked "Oh, so it's like they're *separate but equal*, right?" and I eagerly agreed, not being familiar with the [US legal term](http://en.wikipedia.org/wiki/Separate_but_equal).)

 Civil partnerships are often the first step a country takes in offering rights to same-sex couples who would like to commit to each other – a [skim milk marriage](http://www.huffingtonpost.com/2013/03/27/ginsburg-doma_n_2966548.html).
-A number of countries introduced them before then proceeding to same-sex marriage, and today in many places (such as states in the US) they are the only way a same-sex couple can be recognised by the government.
+A number of countries introduced them before then proceeding to same-sex marriage, and today in many places ([certain states in the US](http://en.wikipedia.org/wiki/Same-sex_unions_in_the_United_States#States_with_Civil_unions_.28table.29), for example) they are the only way a same-sex couple can be recognised by the government.
 They range from offering a few cohabitation rights to all the rights an opposite-sex couple would expect when they become married.
 Thankfully, the UK had one of the more encompassing civil partnerships.

 In the UK you can only get a civil partnership in a council office ([this is Cambridge's](http://en.wikipedia.org/wiki/Cambridgeshire_County_Council#mediaviewer/File:Shire_Hall,_Cambridge_-_geograph.org.uk_-_84489.jpg)).
 It's not a pretty building, so we decided to do it with just us and our witnesses (my dad and my brother).
 It was in tiny office and was over in about five minutes.
 We read out the legally-required pre-written lines, signed some paper, and we were set.